-The teachings of Sri Ramana Maharshi
+The teachings of Sri Ramana Maharshi.

 Edited by David Godman; Arthur Osborne, Kavyakantha, G.Muni, Kurt Friedrichs, Mouni Sadhu